indabax-za/indabax-za.github.io/content/register/abstract.md

 ## Talks

-**we encourage unpublished and already published work alike**
+**We encourage unpublished and already published works alike.**

-**We are currently only considering in-person presentations**
+**We are currently only considering in-person presentations.**

 ### Presentation format

-We welcome submissions for flash talks (\~ 5 min), short talks (\~25 min), and long talks (\~40 min).
+We welcome submissions for flash talks (\~ 5 min), short talks (\~15 min), and long talks (\~30 min).
 If your abstract is accepted, we will communicate with you what length format works best, considering your submitted preferences and our requirements.

 ### Submission format